SOC 2

 This section of a SOC 2 report serves as the independent auditor’s statement regarding the fairness of the presentation of the system, suitability of the design of controls, and operating effectiveness if applicable (Tier II reports only).

 An auditor may express one or more opinions during an audit: Unqualified Opinion (clean opinion), Qualified Opinion, Adverse Opinion, or Disclaimer of Opinion.
-An Unqualified Opinion indicates that controls were designed, implemented, and operating effectively, while any other opinion indicates there may have been issues identified during the audit that warrant inclusion in its report.
+An Unqualified Opinion indicates that controls were designed, implemented, and operating effectively, while any other opinion indicates issues have been identified during the audit that warrant inclusion in its report.

 Description of Tests of Controls and Results

-This section includes an in-depth explanation of all of the tests carried out by an auditor to test and measure the design and operating effectiveness of controls in place, along with the results of these assessments.
-A SOC 2 Type II report requires this section because it serves as evidence that these controls remain operating effectively over time.
+This section includes an in-depth explanation of all of the tests carried out by an auditor to test and measure the design and operating effectiveness of controls in place, along with the results of these assessments, especially a SOC 2 Type II report.

 Pre-Assessment Phase

-Before initiating their SOC 2 audits, organizations often undergo a pre-assessment phase – performed either internally or by third-party consultants – designed to detect any weaknesses in the organization’s controls that must be addressed prior to its official audits.
+Before initiating their SOC 2 audits, organizations often undergo a pre-assessment phase – performed either internally or by third-party consultants – designed to detect any weaknesses in the organization’s controls that must be addressed before its official audits.

-This requires reviewing policies, procedures, and controls against SOC 2 Trust Service Criteria in order to pinpoint any areas in which the organization does not satisfy a threshold.
+This requires reviewing policies, procedures, and controls against SOC 2 Trust Service Criteria to pinpoint any areas in which the organization does not satisfy a threshold.

 Assessment Phase